Free Guide to the McKinsey Problem Solving Game

 Objective: To protect an endangered species of plant or animal from an incoming invader

 The route of an invader(s) is shown on a 10x10 grid.
 Using the combination of a limited number of options, block path or re-direct, the user must prevent the species in danger from being reached by the invader.

-Scenario 2: Disaster aversion
+Scenario 2 in the digital assessment: Disaster aversion

 Objective: To identify an incoming natural disaster and take necessary evasive action for a group of animals.